joscheuerer/hands-on-workshop/docs/lab2.md

 In this exercise we will deploy a VPC from the marketplace.

 ### Deploy from template
 In the marketplace overview select **workshop Templates** and **Infrastructure as Code**.
-This is the private marketplace for the workshop organisation and only visible to the members of workshop.
+This is the private marketplace for the workshop organisation and only visible to the members of the workshop.
 In the top search bar type ``vpc``.
 This should show you the **terraform-aws-vpc-stripped** IaC template.
 Go ahead and check out what is inside.

 ![VPC template](image/vpctemplate.png)
 _Fig.
 VPC template in marketplace_

 Check the Meta>Repo entry.
 It refers to the same repository, which we used in 2.1 to create the VPC template.
-Still, when you check the **NoCode** tab you see a huge difference - less paramters and also predefind values.
+Still, when you check the **NoCode** tab you see a huge difference - less parameters and also predefined values.
 Have a look at the **Show Schema** to understand what was changed in the JSON & UI Schema to achieve this.

 To deploy the VPC open the latest Revision on the left side and click **Create Workflow**.